22nd August 2019

 The national curriculum provides a learning framework for most schools.
 However, there is simply not enough structure to provide schools with the detail they need.
 It is therefore vital that further work is done to break down these programmes of study into a clear progression framework, which will give the essential structure needed for all future planning.
 It will also provide an excellent point of reference for more detailed, short-term planning.

-To do this, you’ll need to break down the programmes of study into a series of skills and knowledge that show how you intend to cover the fundamental concepts of each national curriculum subject.
+To do this, you’ll need to break down the programmes of study into a series of skills and knowledge objectives that show how you intend to cover the fundamental concepts and aspects of each national curriculum subject.
 This process requires some hard thinking and good subject knowledge, but it is well worth investing the time to get it right.
-You’ll need to consider how each skill and knowledge statement connects and builds over time.
-You’ll also need to make sure that larger concepts are developed over time and in a variety of contexts.
-Now, I’m not saying this is easy – it’s not!
-Getting this right can often take schools years to complete and requires regular reflection, trial and improvement.
+You’ll need to consider how each skill and knowledge objective connects and builds over time.
+You’ll also need to make sure that larger concepts and aspects are developed over time and in a variety of contexts.
+Now, I’m not saying this is easy – it took my curriculum team nearly two years to develop this for Curriculum 2022.
+Getting this right can often take schools many years to complete and requires regular reflection, trial and improvement.
 In my experience, it’s worth investing, or considering investing, in a published scheme to help with this stage of developing your curriculum intent.
-Choose wisely: the best are those you can adapt and tinker with to meet the intentions and purpose of your bespoke curriculum.
-Such materials can save an enormous amount of time, give reassurance that you have full coverage and allow you to focus on the more detailed stages of curriculum planning and delivery.
+Choose wisely: the best are those you can adapt and tinker with to meet the intentions and purpose of your curriculum.
+Such content and functionality can save an enormous amount of time, give reassurance that you have full coverage and allow you to focus on the more detailed stages of curriculum planning and delivery.

 Tip: When you’ve created long-term plans, make sure everyone is aware of them and uses them to plan for the shorter term.
 Curriculum intent is just that – what you intend to teach.
 Make sure you have systems in place to check how well and to what extent your intended curriculum is delivered.